-Undoubtedly, there’s a super powerful targeting feature available on Google AdWords Search and Display networks, but also in lots of other platforms such as AdRoll, Retargeter, or Facebook.
+Undoubtedly, there’s a super powerful targeting feature available on Google Ads Search and Display networks, but also in lots of other platforms such as AdRoll, Retargeter, or Facebook.

 What is it, you ask?

-It really is one of those Google AdWords fundamentals!
+It really is one of those Google Ads fundamentals!

 This option is suitable for those users who’ve left the advertiser’s website without completing the desired action: